About the project

-The programme will encompass research and case studies, funded by the Paul Hamlyn Foundation, a call for evidence from local authorities and other organisations, and a report comprised of essays from leading academics and others on what Britain could be doing better to assist with integration.
+The programme encompasses research and case studies, funded by Paul Hamlyn Foundation, a call for evidence from local authorities and other organisations, and a report comprised of essays from leading academics and others on what Britain could be doing better to assist with integration.

-This report aims to draw on the expertise and experience of academics and practitioners to suggest interventions which might be implemented at a local level by local councils, businesses or voluntary sector organisations to promote integration.
-Each essay will offer a simple, practical, measure to improve social integration, with the understanding that local bodies have – and are likely to continue to have - constrained resources.
+This report draws on the expertise and experience of academics and practitioners to suggest interventions which might be implemented at a local level by local councils, businesses or voluntary sector organisations to promote integration.
+Each essay offers a simple, practical, measure to improve social integration, with the understanding that local bodies have – and are likely to continue to have - constrained resources.

-The project will be supported by a set of case studies, funded by the Paul Hamlyn Foundation, focusing on the integration experience of recently arrived migrants, in particular young people as well as longer-term case studies looking at how the initial experiences of migrants affect their level of integration with their communities in the longer term.
-Case studies of early interventions and their longterm effects will be a priority.
+The project was supported by a set of case studies, funded by the Paul Hamlyn Foundation, focusing on the integration experience of recently arrived migrants, in particular young people as well as longer-term case studies looking at how the initial experiences of migrants affect their level of integration with their communities in the longer term.
+Case studies of early interventions and their longterm effects are prioritised.

 This short pamphlet provides an overview of the project and draws together key lessons from both publications, highlighting, among other things, the two-way nature of integration.
 The most successful projects offer something back to the existing community.
 The interventions studied, and the project exercise as a whole, demonstrates that there is a huge range of effective work going on around the country, at different scales.
 These range from small charities, schools, universities, the police, other public sector organisations, as well as self-starter volunteers.
 Often these groups are working together to build effective partnerships.